ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

  resource usage.
 * Disk rate limit (`config.backup.diskRateLimit`): could be important to limit costs and/or resource usage.
-* Encryption (`config.backup.pgpConfiguration.name` and `config.backup.pgpConfiguration.key`):
- this depends on security requirements and/or restriction imposed by laws.

 We reccomend to configure all those aspects by creating a YAML values file for backup configuration to include in the helm installation (`-f` or `--values` parameters) of the